-- 7.1 Applicants for new Premises Licences (or club premises certificates) and variations to existing Premises Licences are encouraged where appropriate to conduct a thorough Risk Assessment to demonstrate compliance with the Licensing Objectives and produce an Operating Schedule to fully reflect how those objectives will be met.
-The Licensing Authority encourages applicants to obtain appropriate planning consents prior to submitting applications for new premises licences or where variations are being sought. - 7.2 An application for a Premises Licence must be made in the prescribed form and be copied to each of the Responsible Authorities and be accompanied by; - the required fee - an operating schedule - a plan of the premises in a prescribed form to which the application relates;
+- 7.1 Applicants for Premises Licences (or club premises certificates) and variations to existing Premises Licences are expected to conduct a thorough Risk Assessment to demonstrate compliance with the Licensing Objectives and produce an Operating Schedule to fully reflect how those objectives will be met.
+The Licensing Authority expects applicants to obtain appropriate planning consents prior to submitting applications for the grant of a Premises Licence or where variations are being sought. - 7.2 An application for a Premises Licence must be made in the prescribed form and be copied to each of the Responsible Authorities and be accompanied by; - the required fee